JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/jiegwuatu42-web_wireless-signoff.md

 ## ANALYSIS OF CHOSEN COMPONENT(S)

-1. Arduino IDE
-2. ArduinoMqttClient
-3. The pre-built server the team selected is Cherokee.
+1. The pre-built server the team selected is Cherokee.
 It is a high-performance web server that is fast, flexible, and easy to configure.
 The server meets project constraints.
 [9]

 Cherokee Data/Specifications:
 - Minimum Laptop Requirements: